mihailthebuilder/librethinker-extension/README.md

 Download the extension: https://github.com/mihailthebuilder/librethinker-extension/releases/download/v0.1.0/LibreThinker.oxt

 After downloading the extension file (.oxt), you need to install it in LibreOffice Writer.
-Either double-click the .oxt file, or open LibreOffice Writer, go to Tools > Extension Manager > Add, and select the downloaded .oxt file.
+Either double-click the .oxt file, or open LibreOffice Writer, go to *Tools > Extension Manager > Add*, and select the downloaded .oxt file.

 Open the sidebar; you should see the lightbulb icon for the extension.